learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 print(names_and_ranks[-1]) # '12.
 Iguazu Falls'
 ```

-Ok, now use another for loop to iterate through our list of `cities` and create a new list called `city_populations` that had the population for each city (`Population`).
+Ok, now use another for loop to iterate through our list of `cities` and create a new list called `city_populations` that has the population for each city (`Population`).

 ```python